 Home

 Turquoise Puya

-Impatiens bicaudata is a perennial species with upright, shrubby growth.
-The succulent stems develop a woody appearance with age and can get incredibly thick - up to 4" at the base!
-The oddball blooms appear in waves throughout the year.
-Here in cool San Francisco they have reddish tones, but in warmer areas they can be more pinkish.
-They have interesting yellow and red markings in the throat, and when the flowers are in the male stage, the pollen is bright purple!
+Impatiens bicaudata is a perennial species with an upright, shrubby growth habit.
+Its succulent, red stems develop a woody appearance with age and can get incredibly thick - up to 4 inches wide at the base!
+If the plant grows too tall, simply prune it any size you wish.
+The hooded blossoms are a little over an inch tall and appear most months of the year.
+Outdoors here in cool San Francisco they have reddish tones, while indoors in warmer conditions they can be more pinkish or orangey.
+They have interesting yellow & red markings inside, and bright purple pollen!
+You can create interesting new hybrids by crossing it with some other Impatiens from Madagascar, like my Impatiens tuberosa or Impatiens auricoma.

+Home